iifl-logo

 Solid Waste Management and Sanitation

 The Company continued its efforts to provide waste management services in the villages around its manufacturing locations and around the Delhi transhipment hub.
-A total of 1,07,150 beneficiaries benefited from SPARSH initiatives in FY23.
+The four major projects of its SPARSH programme include Clean My Village, Clean MY Transport Nagar, Sanitation Management and End of Life Tyre (ELT).
+These projects align with the Clean India Campaign and Sustainable Development Goals (SDGs).

 Livelihood for Rural Women – Navya Project

-The programme design of Navya is in alignment with the Sustainable Development Goals (SDGs), enabling access to microfinance and improving the livelihood of rural women by creating Self-Help Groups (SHGs).
+The programme design of Navya empowers rural women through access to microfinance and the creation of Self-Help Groups (SHGs).

 Information technology